From Prompts to Context

 The function walks forward from the start until it hits the next user message, then slices off everything before it.
 One complete turn (user message, assistant response, any tool calls and results in between) gets removed as an atomic unit.
 My agent calls this in a loop until the conversation fits within the character budget, which handles the same two problems as a message cap plus character budget but without the risk of orphaned tool results.

-Isolation means splitting information across separate processing units so each one gets a clean, focused context window.
+Sometimes one context window isn't enough, and the right move is splitting information across separate processing units so each one gets a clean, focused window.
 Multi-agent systems give each sub-agent its own window focused on a specific subtask, returning a condensed summary (1,000-2,000 tokens) to the lead agent.
 HuggingFace's CodeAgent isolates token-heavy objects in sandbox environments, keeping only references in the main context.
 You can also separate LLM-exposed fields from auxiliary context storage in your state schema, because not everything the system knows needs to be in the window.

 My agent isolates safety classification into separate LLM calls so the guardrail context never contaminates the main patient conversation: